pivotal/docs-tap/cli-plugins/apps/how-to-guides/workload-merge-behavior.hbs.md

 # Manage workload merge behavior

-This topic tells you how to manage the workload update behavior with the Apps CLI `--update-strategy` flag.
+This topic tells you how to manage the workload update behavior with the Tanzu Apps CLI `--update-strategy` flag.

 When updating a workload from a file, manage the workload update behavior with the `--update-strategy` flag.
 There are two possible values: `merge` or `replace`.